 It’s true that the influence of psychoanalytic doctrines continues to do an enormous amount of harm to autists and their families here.
 Lacan and Freud have a lot to answer for.
-But these views aren’t limited to the psychiatric or medical establishment, they permeate to the farthest reaches of the social, educational and legal systems.
-But when it comes to autism, this isn’t the only or even the biggest problem.
-The biggest problem in France is cultural.
+But, these views aren’t limited to the psychiatric or medical establishment, they permeate the social, educational and legal systems.
+However, when it comes to autism, this isn’t the only or even the biggest problem.
+The biggest problem for autists in France is cultural.

 “Culture, discourse, and social relations—rather than the rightness or wrongness of our bodies—makes us who we are and who we are understood to be.”

 So let’s start with culture.
 In fact, let’s start with mottos, the kind of thing that your football team or your school has.
 You may even have one on a family crest, something uplifting in Latin inscribed on a plaque you bought from a heraldic shop which now languishes in a box in the garage.
 France has a motto: Liberté, égalité, fraternité.
 But in France, those three words aren’t just something that goes on your school blazer, they go to the very heart of Frenchness itself.
 And why not: freedom, equality, fraternity are right up there with peace, love and understanding as principals to live your life by.

 Let’s look at the second of those, equality.
 On the surface at least, hard to see how it could be problematic.
 After all, surely what autists want is to be accepted as equal-to rather than lesser-than?